proophsoftware/event-machine/docs/tutorial/part_IV.md

 *If you're wondering why the event stream table has a sha1 hashed name this is because by default prooph/event-store uses that naming strategy to avoid database vendor specific character constraints.
-You can however configure a different naming strategy if you don't like the default behaviour.*
+You can however configure a different naming strategy if you don't like it.*

-Such an event stream table is everything our write model needs to function correctly.
-This is dead simple and does not require complex database schema migrations in case new features are added or structure is refactored.

-But the read side of our application has a hard time querying this event stream table.
+The write model only needs an event stream to store information but the read side has a hard time querying it.
-As long as we only have a few events in it queries would be simple and fast.
+As long as we only have a few events in the stream queries are simple and fast.
 But over time this table will grow and contain many different events.
-Later in the tutorial we'll learn more about design and scaling options of Event Machine applications.
-To stay flexible the first thing we have to do is to separate the write side from the read side.
+To stay flexible we need to separate the write side from the read side.
 And this is done using so called **projections**.

 ## Registering Projections

 Projections in Event Machine make use of the projection feature shipped with *prooph/event-store*.
 An important difference is that by default Event Machine uses **a single long-running PHP process** to manage those projections.
-The advantage is that the processing order of events is always the same as they were written to the stream and that projections receive those events one after the other.
+This way processing order of events is always the same as (FIFO).
-The disadvantage of that approach is slower projections because of the sequential processing.
+A disadvantage is that projections are slower because of the sequential processing.

-But don't worry, if projections become a bottleneck you can simply switch to plain *prooph/event-store* projections and run them in parallel.
+But don't worry: If projections become a bottleneck you can simply switch to plain *prooph/event-store* projections and run them in parallel.
 The recommendation is to switch to that approach only if it is really needed.
 Deploying and coordinating multiple projection processes need a good (project specific) strategy and tools.

 Ok enough theory.
-Let's get back to the beautiy and simplicity of Event Machine.
-You can use a shortcut if aggregate state should be available in the read model, too.
+Let's get back to the beauty and simplicity of Event Machine.
+You can use a shortcut if aggregate state should be available as a read model.
 You only need one of the available `EventMachine\Persistence\DocumentStore` implementations.
-By default the skeleton uses *proophsoftware/postgres-document-store* but you could also use *proophsoftware/mongo-document-store* or implement your own.
+By default the skeleton uses *proophsoftware/postgres-document-store* but you can also use *proophsoftware/mongo-document-store* or implement your own.
 See Event Machine docs for details.

 We only need to register an aggregate projection in `src/Api/Projection`: